c0510gy/Tabular-method-solver/README.md

 ```

 ### 3.2.
 Run using `TabularMethodSolver.h`
-You can also run the `Tabular Method Solver` manually by using `TabularMethodSolver.h` header which supports a class for solving tabular method problem.
+You can also run the `Tabular Method Solver` manually by using `TabularMethodSolver.h` header which supports a class for solving tabular method problems.

 Checkout the following example:
 ```cpp